What Is Schumann Resonance?

 How to Read a Schumann Resonance PEMF Claim

-When a product mentions Schumann resonance or 7.83 Hz, ask:
+When a product mentions Schumann resonance or approximately 7.83 Hz, ask:

 - What waveform is used?